Twin Pregnancy Week By Week Timeline

 Are you looking for the best double stroller for twins?
 Not sure if you should go for a tandem stroller or a side-by-side stroller?
 And what about a Snap N’ Go?
 We’ve got all the details for you in our double stroller resource.
 Click here to learn more… and while you’re at it, check out our expecting twins classes and the Twiniversity shop!

-What are the symptoms of bring pregnant with twins twins in first trimester?
+What are the symptoms of a twin pregnancy in the first trimester?

-• Higher-than-normal levels of hCG in your twin pregnancy week by week may indicate that you’re pregnant with multiples, but you’ll need to wait until your ultrasound for 100% certainty.
+• Higher-than-normal levels of hCG in your twin pregnancy week by week may indicate that you’re pregnant with multiples.
+For 100% certainty, you’ll need to wait for your ultrasound or blood test.

-• Common early pregnancy symptoms of fatigue, frequent urination, breast tenderness, and food cravings are extra EXTRA — your symptoms are WAY more severe than what is normal for a singleton pregnancy
+• Early pregnancy symptoms like fatigue, frequent urination, breast tenderness, and food cravings are much more intense with twins.
+Expect these symptoms to be much stronger than in a singleton pregnancy.

 • Your faster-than-normal growing belly may tip you off.
-But if you’ve never been pregnant before you don’t have anything to compare it to.
+But if you’ve never been pregnant, you have nothing to compare it to.

 Is your uterus bigger with twins?